Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/duplication/dupliverts.rst

 All you need is a base object (e.g. the *tree* or the *column*) and a pattern mesh with its vertices following the pattern you have in mind.
 In this section, we will use a simple scene for the following part.
-We'll be using a monkey head located at the origin of the coordinate system as our base object and a circle at the same location as our parent mesh.
+We will be using a monkey head located at the origin of the coordinate system as our base object and a circle at the same location as our parent mesh.